binocarlos/trueability/tutorials/moving_a_data_volume.md

 * How to move containers and their data between hosts as a single unit

 ## Before You Begin
-A 3-node Flocker cluster has been provisioned & configured for you in a hosted environment so that you can try Flocker without having to do any setup work.
+A 3-node Flocker cluster has been provisioned and configured for you in a hosted environment so that you can try Flocker without having to do any setup work.

-You will be controlling your Flocker cluster via the CLI that has been pre-installed for you.
-We have also pre-installed some files on the node running the CLI for use throughout the Tutorial.
+You will be controlling your Flocker cluster via the CLI that has been preinstalled for you.
+We have also pre-installed some files on the node running the CLI for use throughout the tutorial.
 In order to access these files, make sure your command line is in the proper directory.
 To access this directory, run:

 ```bash
 $ cd /flocker-tutorials/tutorial-1